Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: The spectrally positive case

-\end{proof}
+\end{proof} }

-\begin{remarque} The finiteness of $I(Z^{\uparrow})$ can be proved directly using Proposition \ref{vnegqueue0} combined with the well known finiteness of $I(Z)$ (see Theorem 1 in \cite{Bertoinyor}).
-As in the spectrally negative case, this comparaison with the functional of the non-conditioned process could not be used to derive the existence of exponential moments for $I(Z^{\uparrow})$ (Theorem \ref{vneglapl}), since the right tail of $I(Z)$ is heavier (see Remark \ref{compnoncondpecpos}).
-However, similarly to the spectrally negative case, Proposition \ref{vnegqueue0} leads to a relevant comparaison of the left tails of $I(Z^{\uparrow})$ and $I(Z)$. \end{remarque}
+\begin{remarque} The finiteness of $I(Z^{\uparrow})$ can be proved directly using the first point of Theorem \ref{vnegqueue0} combined with the well known finiteness of $I(Z)$ (see Theorem 1 in \cite{Bertoinyor}).
+As in the spectrally negative case, this {comparison} with the functional of the non-conditioned process could not be used to derive the existence of exponential moments for $I(Z^{\uparrow})$ (Theorem \ref{vneglapl}), since the right tail of $I(Z)$ is heavier (see Remark \ref{compnoncondpecpos}). \end{remarque}

-\begin{remarque} Here again, the arguments of the proof of Proposition \ref{vnegqueue0} can be extended for a more general L\'evy process $Z$ if we assume that $Z$ drifts to $+\infty$ and $Z$ is regular for $]0, +\infty[$ and $]-\infty, 0[$. \end{remarque}
+\begin{remarque} The arguments of the proof of the first point of Theorem \ref{vnegqueue0} can be extended for a more general L\'evy process $Z$ if we assume that $Z$ drifts to $+\infty$ and $Z$ is regular for $]0, +\infty[$ and $]-\infty, 0[$.
+For the second point, the spectral positivity of $Z$ is crucially used all along the proof. \end{remarque}